Steve Ditko: After 1975

 For Eclipse Comics, he contributed a story featuring his character Static (no relation to the later Milestone Comics character) in Eclipse Monthly #1–3 (Aug.–Oct.
 1983), introducing supervillain the Exploder in #2.
 With writer Jack C. Harris, Ditko drew the backup feature "The Faceless Ones" in First Comics' Warp #2–4 (April–June 1983).
 Working with that same writer and others, Ditko drew a handful of the Fly, Flygirl and Jaguar stories for The Fly #2–8 (July 1983 – Aug.
 1984), for Archie Comics' short-lived 1980s superhero line; in a rare latter-day instance of Ditko inking another artist, he inked penciler Dick Ayers on the Jaguar story in The Fly #9 (Oct.
 1984).
 Western Publishing in 1982 announced a series by Ditko and Harris would appear in a new science-fiction comic, Astral Frontiers, but that title never materialized.

+Ditko and Harris created 3-D Substance, a character with the power to turn invisible in a 3-D comic, in 1990.
+Substance also had the ability to project his voice away from himself, which Ditko demonstrated through the placement of word balloons.
 In the early 1990s Ditko worked for Jim Shooter's newly founded company Valiant Comics, drawing, among others, issues of Magnus, Robot Fighter, Solar, Man of the Atom and X-O-Manowar.
 In 1992 Ditko worked with writer Will Murray to produce one of his last original characters for Marvel Comics, the superheroine Squirrel Girl, who debuted in Marvel Super-Heroes vol. 2, #8, a.k.a.
 Marvel Super-Heroes Winter Special (Jan.
 1992).

+In 1992 he had a meeting with Stan Lee, who wanted to work with Ditko on a comic project about a "garbageman superhero from the future", but he declined because he didn't like the future portrayed in the concept.
+When Lee then suggested they should do a Spider-Man graphic novel together, he declined that too, claiming he no longer had the same feelings for the character that he once had.

 In 1993, he did the Dark Horse Comics one-shot The Safest Place in the World.
 For the Defiant Comics series Dark Dominion, he drew issue #0, which was released as a set of trading cards.
 In 1995, he pencilled a four-issue series for Marvel based on the Phantom 2040 animated TV series.
 This included a poster that was inked by John Romita Sr. Steve Ditko's Strange Avenging Tales was announced as a quarterly series from Fantagraphics Books, although it only ran one issue (Feb.
 1997) due to publicly unspecified disagreements between Ditko and the publisher.